opraveen/machine-learning/projects/capstone/capstone_proposal.md

 #### Feature engineering

 Translate tweets into sentiments using Vader algorithm (from NLTK package's SentimentIntensityAnalyzer).
-The mean of 'compound' for all tweets in a day would be used a feature.
+The mean 'compound' for all tweets in a day would be used as a feature.
 This feature's value would be in the range \[-1, +1\], where -1 and +1 represent the most negative and the most positive sentiments respectively.

 from nltk.sentiment.vader import SentimentIntensityAnalyzer as SIA